FaheemQuazi/AoC-2024/README.md

 Personal thoughts and comments based on the outcome of my solution.
 Ordered in reverse chronological order!

+### Day 7

+Back on track!
+Did both a bit later in the night.
+A nice combinatorics problem.
+I decided to experiment with optimizaton levels to try and see if that made any differences with runtime. `-O3` created a problem with my base-3 decoder!
+I'm not 100% sure _why_ it did, but I was seeing it return weird results when `-O3` was on.
+The test case would still pass because the error would happen at a position where it normally would already fail the test (so it didn't change the overall outcome).

+Staying under 100 lines of code is the new challenge.

+Note for the future: Optimize code so you don't have to use `-O` flag.

 ### Day 6

 Absolutely _flew_ through part 1.
 Love Mazes!
 Part two though....
 No idea why my solution isn't providing a correct result.
 I even wrote a print utility so I could visualize the whole thing and see the loops, and... nope.
 Can't find the corner case or missing cases.
 I thought maybe I had an "off-by-one" error because of the way I was counting obstacles, but that turned out to be someone else's answer!